History of Europe: Impact of the French Revolution

 Napoleon conquered most of Italy in the name of the French Revolution in 1797–99.
-He consolidated old units and split up Austria's holdings.
-He set up a series of new republics, complete with new codes of law and abolition of old feudal privileges.
+He split up Austria's holdings and set up a series of new republics, complete with new codes of law and abolition of feudal privileges.
 Napoleon's Cisalpine Republic was centered on Milan; Genoa became a republic; the Roman Republic was formed as well as the small Ligurian Republic around Genoa.
 The Neapolitan Republic was formed around Naples, but it lasted only five months.
 He later formed the Kingdom of Italy, with his brother as King.
 In addition, France turned the Netherlands into the Batavian Republic, and Switzerland into the Helvetic Republic.
 All these new countries were satellites of France, and had to pay large subsidies to Paris, as well as provide military support for Napoleon's wars.
 Their political and administrative systems were modernized, the metric system introduced, and trade barriers reduced.
 Jewish ghettos were abolished.
 Belgium and Piedmont became integral parts of France.

 Most of the new nations were abolished and returned to prewar owners in 1814.
 However, Artz emphasizes the benefits the Italians gained from the French Revolution: